MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/enable-debug-logging-netlogon-service.md

 1. Start Registry Editor.
 2. If it exists, delete the Reg_SZ value of the following registry entry, create a REG_DWORD value with the same name, and then add the 2080FFFF hexadecimal value:
     `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Netlogon\Parameters\DBFlag`
-3. It's typically not necessary to stop and restart the `Netlogon` service for Windows Server 2012 R2 and later versions of the operating system to enable `Netlogon` logging.
+3. It's typically unnecessary to stop and restart the `Netlogon` service for Windows Server 2012 R2 and later versions to enable `Netlogon` logging.
 Netlogon-related activity is logged to %windir%\debug\netlogon.log.
 Verify the new writes to this log to determine whether a restart of the `Netlogon` service is necessary.
 If you have to restart the service, open a Command Prompt window (administrative Command Prompt window for Windows Server 2012 R2/Windows 10 and above).
 Then run the following commands:

     ```console
     net stop netlogon